Learn Divorce Mediation or improve your skills in online interactive seminars led by experienced facilitators.

 Mediation practice, as with most professions, presents new issues and challenges over time.

 DMTA’s additional offerings are designed to help newly-minted and experienced mediators improve their skills and stay up to date.

 Upcoming additional trainings:

 Are you a new mediator or an experienced mediator with limited experience mediating online?
-This training will provide you the opportunity to work on the elements of online mediation that you find challenging like connecting with clients, managing breakout rooms, or sharing information.
+Our Role Play trainings will provide you the opportunity to work on the elements of online mediation that you find challenging like connecting with clients, managing breakout rooms, or sharing information.
 Each participant will have an opportunity to act as a mediator, client, and observer all under the guidance of an experienced facilitator.
 Bring your interesting cases and your greatest concerns.

 DMTA values the richness of experience and knowledge of the hundreds of mediators trained under its current and former leadership.
 To cultivate a sharing of that knowledge and experience and to build a sense of community, DMTA sponsors alumni events throughout the year.